-- UK-registered medical Charitable Foundation that treats children from developing countries with craniofacial defects. - Team of world-class surgeons from world class institutions leading a program of skills transfer to local doctors via fellowships and ongoing training through telemedicine and missions. - Working to establish a long-term sustainable program in Vietnam that can be replicated internationally. - Commended by the UK's Prime Minister with a Points of Light award in recognition of excellence. - Recipient of the prestigious medal for "Peace and Friendship among Nations" from the Vietnam Union of Friendship Organizations, and the Vietnam President's Medal for Friendship.
+- UK-registered medical Charitable Foundation that treats children from developing countries with craniofacial defects. - Team of world-class surgeons from world class institutions leading a program of skills transfer to local doctors via fellowships and ongoing training through telemedicine and missions. - Working to establish a long-term sustainable program in Vietnam that can be replicated internationally. - Commended by the UK's Prime Minister with a Points of Light award in recognition of excellence. - Recipient of the prestigious medal for and Friendship Nations" from the Vietnam Union of Organizations, Friendship the President's Medal Vietnam for Friendship and the Vietnamese "People's Ministry Health's of Health" Medal.